A Patient’s Guide to Glucosamine and Chondroitin Sulfate for Osteoarthritis of the Knee

 An important substance present in articular cartilage and synovial fluid is called hyaluronic acid.
 Hyaluronic acid helps joints collect and hold water, improving lubrication and reducing friction.
 It also acts by allowing cells to move and work within the joint.

-When the articular cartilage degenerates, or wears away, the bone underneath is uncovered and rubs against bone.
+When the articular cartilage degenerates, or wears away, the bone underneath is uncovered and rubs against the bone.
 Small outgrowths called bone spurs, or osteophytes, may form in the joint.

 What do doctors hope to achieve with these compounds?